ASTR 1210 (O'Connell) Optional Reading

 center and a few at the periphery.

-"Heelstone" points to sunrise at the summer solstice (the northernmost
+center to the "Heelstone" points to sunrise at the summer

-sunrise of the year).
-The reverse points to sunset at the winter
+of the year).
+The reverse points to sunset at the winter solstice.

-solstice.
-The Heelstone is a large, isolated stone lying outside the
+The Heelstone is a large, isolated stone lying outside the circular

-circular structures between two parallel banks.
-[Click on thumbnail
+structures between two parallel banks.
+[Click on the thumbnail at right

 Note that such "solsticial" orientations are not simply

-is north-east of the center of Stonehenge.
-A sketch
+heelstone is north-east of the center of Stonehenge.
+A sketch of the

-of the Sun's path as it rises over the heelstone on the summer
+Sun's path as it rises over the heelstone on the summer solstice as

 maxima of the Moon's rise or set during the 18.6-year nodal revolution